 Our China travel guide lifts the lid on the Ming vase with information on what we rate & what we donít helping you find out how to travel like a local on your China vacation as you read up on food, shopping & people as well as a brief history of China to help you put things into perspective.

-Best time to visit the Silk Road
+Best time to go along the Silk Road

 There is little more evocative than watching camels wander their way against the slatted shadows of sand dunes in the warm spring sun